Published: Aug 21, 2023

 Analytics

-Contract management software also provides analytical tools that can help providers evaluate each payer’s profitability for their organization.
-Use it to identify trends, evaluate payer performance, and develop strategies to increase profitability.
+Contract management software should also contain a range of healthcare payer analytics.
+These insights can help providers evaluate each payer’s profitability for their organization.
+Use them to identify trends, evaluate payer performance, and develop strategies to increase profitability.

-One of the best advantages of payer contract management software is its ability to remove the workload from already overburdened staff.
-It shoulders the manual and time-consuming data entry, exception monitoring, and payer follow-up that staff struggles through.
+One of the best advantages of payer contract management software over a spreadsheet system is its ability to remove the workload from already overburdened staff.
+It shoulders the manual and timeconsuming data entry, exception monitoring, and payer follow-up that staff struggles through.
+The best systems delegate tasks to staff members based on variables set up at implementation.
 This automation frees staff to focus on higher-value activities like patient interaction.

 MD Clarity can bring transparency to your entire revenue cycle, boosting your bottom line and improving the patient experience.
 RevFind’s payer contract management capabilities digitize and consolidate your contracts into one place.
 It helps you easily benchmark your reimbursements against national standards like Medicare.